 The losses designate the difference between the purchases NEDCo conduct from GRIDCo and the electrical energy it is able to sell to its customers.
 The losses consist of technical and commercial losses.
 The first indicate losses as a result of e.g. inefficiencies in the grid.
 The latter arise from costumers not paying for the entirety of the electricity consumer for example through mistakes in the bills, failure to pay or illegal power tapping.

 The percentage of distribution losses (commercial and technical) by NEDCo in regard to the total energy purchased in Ghana.
 The share has seen a sharp increase since 2010.
 Although, in recently it has been on the decline again in 2021 still 27.4% distribution losses were recorded.
 To compare: for the world in the year 2014 the percentage of both transmission and distribution losses to the total electricity produced was just above 8.2% and for sub-Saharan Africa (excluding high income) for that same year not more than 12%.

 NEDCo system interruption duration is measured by the average duration of interruptions recorded for the distribution system during an operational year.
 The regulatory benchmark for average duration of outage permitted by year in an operational area varies.

 While for rural areas the regulatory benchmark of 144 hours has in that period never been surpassed, both urban and metro areas have recorded average durations of interruptions above their respective threshold of 72h and 48h.
-While the value for the urban areas has since 2018 dropped significantly, the duration of interruptions in metro has rather been on the rise and was even in 2020 with 65h above the benchmark.
+While the value for the urban areas has since 2018 dropped significantly, the duration of interruptions in metro has rather been on the rise and was even in 2021 with 59h even above the benchmark.

 NEDCo Electricity Distribution Reliability